EC Q4 2025 Earnings Call Summary | Stock Taper

 March 5, 2026

-Summary of Ecopetrol Q4 2025 Earnings Call
+Ecopetrol Q4 2025 Earnings Call Summary

 1. Key Financial Results and Metrics

-• EBITDA: COP 46.7 trillion, with a stable EBITDA margin of 39%.
+• EBITDA: COP 46.7 trillion, maintaining a stable EBITDA margin of 39%.

-• Production: Average production reached 745,000 barrels per day, consistent with 2024 levels.
+• Production: Average production reached 745,000 barrels per day, with a reserves replacement ratio of 121%, marking the highest in four years.

 • Cash Position: Consolidated cash of COP 12.7 trillion and free cash flow of COP 11 trillion.